Swim LESSONS SWIM TEAM ADULT SWIM

 Under the direction of Coach Scott Gourley, the LFC offers a fun-filled swim team experience.
 While we may have won seven Conference championships over the last ten years, we’re most proud of our ability to have a good time.
 From six year old novices to teenage state champs, our team places first in fun!

-List of key swim/dive and water polo team dates: 2017 Key Swim/Dive and Water Polo LFC Team Dates
+List of key swim/dive and water polo team dates: 2018 Key Swim / Dive / Water Polo Team Dates

-List of LFC Swim & Dive Meet Volunteers: Swim & Dive Meet Volunteers
+List of LFC Swim & Dive Meet Volunteers: TBA

 This year we will not be doing swim assessments for the swim team.
 For safety reasons, it is important that parents ensure that swimmers can do the following:

-If your child meets the above criteria, please sign-up for swim team under memberships on the website.
+If your child meets the above criteria, please sign-up for swim team under Registration -> Membership Registration (eSoft) on the website.
 Also, all swim team members are encouraged to sign up for swim lessons or stroke clinics to further develop their endurance and refine their strokes.
 Lessons are offered immediately following swim team and are offered in 30 minute segments.

 Practices and MEETS